-Canon 5D Mark IV versus Olympus E-500
+Canon 5D Mark IV vs Olympus E-500

-The Canon EOS 5D Mark IV and the Olympus Evolt E-500 are two digital cameras that were officially introduced, respectively, in August 2016 and September 2005.
+The Canon EOS 5D Mark IV and the Olympus Evolt E-500 are two digital cameras that were revealed to the public, respectively, in August 2016 and September 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark IV) and a Four Thirds (E-500) sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Olympus provides 8 MP.
+The Canon has a resolution of 30.1 megapixels, whereas the Olympus provides 8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-500 is notably smaller (29 percent) than the Canon 5D Mark IV.
 Moreover, the E-500 is substantially lighter (46 percent) than the 5D Mark IV.
 It is worth mentioning in this context that the 5D Mark IV is splash and dust resistant, while the E-500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark IV) and the Four Thirds Lens Catalog (E-500).